JamieB92/gamer-connect-frontend-pp5/README.md

 ### Database Setup
 As a developer, it's crucial to create a database and integrate it into the project for effective information storage.

+# Features

+### Site Navigation

+#### User Story:
+As a GamerConnect user, I want a responsive navbar that allows me to easily move between different pages on the site.

+#### Image Place Holder

+A navigation bar has been implemented, transitioning into a hamburger menu on smaller devices to prevent navigation item overlap.
+This ensures users can access and navigate the site seamlessly on devices of any size.
+The navbar is user-friendly, allowing easy navigation and smooth transitions between each page.
+The Navbar shows distinct icons based on the user's sign-in status, enabling them to easily distinguish whether they are logged in or out.

+### New Account Creation

+#### User Story:
+As a GamerConnect user, I want to create a new account to enjoy all the benefits available to registered users.

+#### Placeholder image

+A user-friendly sign-up page has been introduced, providing a clear and straightforward registration process.
+This enables users to register with GamerConnect, establishing a profile for them upon registration.
+After completing the registration, users are directed to a login page where they can access their account using the created username and password.
+Once logged in, users gain access to all privileges reserved for the GamerConnect Community.

 ## Design